Cleveland Clinic logo

 What are the most common causes of kidney pain?

 Your kidneys are connected to your bladder and ureters (the tubes that carry pee from your kidneys to your bladder).
-Problems with any of these areas can result in pain and discomfort.
+Problems with any of these areas can cause pain and discomfort.
 Possible causes of kidney pain include:

-• Injury or trauma.
-Impact from contact sports, accidents or other blunt force trauma may cause physical damage to your kidneys.
-This could result in blood in the urine or around the kidneys as well as leakage of urine from the kidneys.
+• Injury or trauma: Impact from contact sports, accidents or other blunt force trauma may cause damage to your kidneys.

 Advertisement